taksug229/Home-Loan/README.md

 In the data preparation phase, we have performed the following key steps:

 1. **Handling Missing Values:**
-   - For the reason for loan (REASON) and cCurrent job (JOB) columns, we imputed missing values as "Unknown" to ensure data integrity.
+   - For the reason for loan (REASON) and current job (JOB) columns, we imputed missing values as "Unknown" to ensure data integrity.
    - For missing numerical values in other columns, we applied imputation by replacing them with the median value of their respective columns.
 To keep track of imputed values, a flag variable was created.

 2. **Creating Dummy Variables:**